Zuzanaczm/Digital-electronics-1/Labs/04-adder/readme.md

     | 1 | 0 |  |  |
     | 1 | 1 |  |  |

-2. A full adder has three inputs and two outputs.
-The two inputs are A, B, and Carry input.
-The outputs are Carry output and Sum.
-Complete the full adder truth table and draw a logic diagram of both output functions.
+2. A full adder has three inputs and two outputs

     | **Cin** | **B** | **A** | **Cout** | **Sum** |
     | :-: | :-: | :-: | :-: | :-: |